 In Phase 5, the Composite Product Integrator may store, pre-personalize the JCS and potentially conduct tests on behalf of the JCS developer.
 The Composite Product Integration environment shall protect the integrity and confidentiality of the JCS and of any related material, for instance test suites.
 Note that (part of) JCS storage in Phase 5 implies a product delivery after Phase 5.
 Hence, the evaluation of such product against this PP shall include the Composite Product Integrator environment (may be more than one if there are many integrators).
-At the end of this stage, all the applets of the final product have been installed on top of the JCS.

-The JCS (and potentially the applets) is personalized in Phase 6, if necessary.
+The JCS is personalized in Phase 6, if necessary.
 The Personalization environment shall be included in a product evaluation only if the product delivery point is at the end of Phase 6.
 This means that some of the product personalization operations may require a controlled environment (secure locations, secure procedures and trusted personnel).
 The product shall be tested again and all critical material including personalization data, test suites and documentation shall be protected from disclosure and modification.